Image Optimization for a Faster Framer Website

 The speed of your website shapes first impressions.
 Research shows that sites on Google’s first page load in 1.65 seconds on average, setting a clear benchmark for performance-focused websites.
 Large, uncompressed images can quickly increase page weight, making Framer sites sluggish-especially for mobile users.

 Take The Nations’ website, for example.
-After Goodspeed optimised the images and assets, their site saw a significant improvement in load times, leading to better user engagement and reduced bounce rates.
+After Goodspeed optimized the images and assets, their site saw a significant improvement in load times, leading to better user engagement and reduced bounce rates.
 This demonstrates how a well-executed image strategy can create a frictionless browsing experience.

 If you’re unsure where to begin, start with a comprehensive performance audit for your Framer website to uncover major asset issues.